 - An ad hoc group of noteholders in the ongoing chapter 11 cases of Intelsat S.A. and its co-debtor affiliates, operator of the world’s largest and most advanced satellite fleet and connectivity infrastructure;

-- Oaktree Capital Management in connection with a $500 million unsecured loan to United Mortgage, a leading mortgage originator and servicer;
+- in its $500 million unsecured loan to United Mortgage, a leading mortgage originator and servicer; and

-- Oaktree Capital Management and Oak Hill Advisors in connection with a $375 million second lien loan to Immucor, a TPG portfolio company in the pharmaceutical space;
+- alongside Oak Hill Advisors, in connection with a $375 million second lien loan to Immucor, a TPG portfolio company in the pharmaceutical space;

 - Citadel, as the largest creditor, in connection with Ultra Petroleum’s bankruptcy;